Adit-Prabhu/Dynamic_NPC_Ecosystem/README.md

 - Measure semantic drift (how information mutates)
 - Compare personality types: gossips spread faster but mutate more

-*Watch the townsfolk gossip without lifting a finger—each reset assembles a fresh duo with new secrets to share.*
+*Watch the townsfolk gossip without lifting a finger, each reset assembles a fresh duo with new secrets to share.*